hemisemidemipresent/cyberquincy/parser/README.md

 <a name="parser-breakdown"></a>
 ### Parser Breakdown
-You must call `CommandParser.parse()` with arguments `args, Parser1{, Parser2, ...
-ParserN}`.
+You must call `CommandParser.parse()` with arguments `args, Parser1, Parser2, ...
+ParserN` (You should probably have at least one parser in the list although technically you could have 0 and be looking for a command invocation with no arguments).
 A parser is meant to interpret a single user argument, where the arguments are space-separated tokens entered by the user following the `q!<command>`.
 There are two classes of Parsers: Concrete Parsers and Abstract Parsers.

 <a name="concrete-parsers">